 No ticket required

-Alumni, families, and friends are invited to a light brunch in the lobby of A.F.
+Alumni, families, and friends are invited to donuts and coffee in the lobby of A.F.
 Siebert Chapel following worship.

 No charge — Open to public